 GoPro Cameras – GoPro cameras or any other miniature recording devices are not to be worn or held by any person once they are mounted.
 (Umpires are allowed to wear them for filming purposes, at their discretion and as arranged between player and Umpire).

-Horse Hire – if you are hiring ponies to play at a SUPA event, the providers are legally required to hold a current REL, (Riding Establishment Licence) to hire out horses for payment or remuneration.
-It is your responsibility to ensure that your horse hirer has a current REL or is a member of the APSPH.
+Horse Hire – Horse hire is a matter between the individual student/s or university club and Horse Hirers, SUPA do not get involved in organising hire.
+If you are hiring ponies to play at a SUPA event, the providers are legally required to hold a current REL (Riding Establishment Licence), to hire out horses for payment or remuneration.
+It is your responsibility (not SUPA’s) to ensure that your horse hirer has a current REL.

-Coaching from the Sidelines – We are aware of the possibly disruptive nature of side-line instructing and heckling and the effect on some players, especially in the beginners division.
-During play the Umpires will determine what is aggressive coaching and what is genuine ecouragement and act accordingly.
+Coaching from the Sidelines – We are aware of the possibly disruptive nature of side-line instructing and heckling and the effect on some players, especially in the beginner division.
+During play the Umpires will determine what is aggressive coaching and what is genuine encouragement and act accordingly.
 All players are requested to talk to the Umpire when play has stopped, regarding any issues they may have.
 This does not mean that you cannot cheer your team on or that coaches cannot do their jobs.
-On the contrary ‘atmosphere maketh the game’.
-However, any coaching instructions or heckling of opposing eatms must be deemed to have been made in the spirit of the game of polo.
+On the contrary ‘atmosphere make the game’.
+However, any coaching instructions or heckling of opposing teams must be deemed to have been made in the spirit of the game of polo.

 Any tack or safety issues that may have been missed by the Umpire or player can be indicated from the side-lines, as normal, during play.

-Rules of Play – The rules as laid down by the HPA are to be applied, unless SUPA and their officials deem otherwise.
-For example, in the Arena, SUPA does not score ‘2 pointers’ from goals hit outside the 25 yard mark in any division with the excepton of the OPEN and SAPA divisions.
+Rules of Play – The rules as laid down by the HPA are to be applied unless SUPA and their officials deem otherwise.
+For example, in the Arena, SUPA does not score ‘2 pointers’ from goals hit outside the 25 yard mark in any division (with the exception of international matches).
 The rules may be interpreted in a slightly different manner due to the facilities used by the Officials on the day.
-Changes and interpretation will be listed on the notice boards before play if made.
-This mainly affects beginner and some novice matches.
+Any changes will be listed on the notice boards, social media or tournament app before play commences.

 Decisions are at the discretion of SUPA and any changes made by the Section Manager and Tournament Chairman will be final.